-This valve, if you have one, temporarily cuts off the water softener from your incoming water supply.
-It’s usually a rod that can be pushed to shut off the flow of water.
+The bypass valve, if you have one, temporarily isolates the water softener from your incoming water supply.
+It is usually a rod that can be pushed to block the flow of water.

-- Turn supply off: Push the rod to turn the supply off.
+- Turn supply off: Push the rod to turn off the water supply.

 - Reset: Turn the outtake and intake valves off and back on.

-- Turn supply on: Finally, push the bypass valve back to the on position.
+- Turn supply on: Finally, move the bypass valve back to the on position.

 Maintaining the Venturi Valve

-The venturi valve helps siphon water from the brine tank to the softener tank during regeneration (4).
-It can occasionally get blocked by sediment, sand or dirt.
+The venturi valve helps siphon water from the brine tank to the softener tank during regeneration.
+It can become blocked by sediment, sand, or dirt.

 To clean it:

-- Use soapy water: Unscrew the cover, remove the parts inside and clean them with soapy water.
+- Use soapy water: Unscrew the cover, remove the internal parts and clean them with soapy water.

-Doing this every six months or so will help keep your water softener working well.
+Repeating this process every six months or so will help keep your water softener working as expected.

 Water Softener Troubleshooting Tips

-If your water softener appears not to be working correctly and you’ve performed the maintenance tasks we have listed, here are a few things you can check.
+If you suspect that your water softener is not working correctly and you have already performed the maintenance tasks we described, check these components:

-- Bypass Valve: Make sure it’s open, and water is going through the system.
+- Bypass Valve: Make sure the bypass valve is open and water is flowing through the system.

-- Timer: Check that the regeneration timer is set, so your system is flushing when it needs to.
+- Timer: Check that the regeneration timer is set, so your system is flushing when required.

-- Computer display: Look at the wires for any sign of wear, and check the fuses.
-Make sure that the power is switched on.
+- Computer display: Check the wires and fuses for any signs of wear.
+Then, make sure the power is switched on.

-If all investigations and maintenance have failed to get your water softener working, it could be time to call in a service engineer.
+If your checks and attempts at water softener maintenance fail to get your unit working, you might need to call in a professional service engineer.